For information on becoming a certified forest therapy guide please go here

 Should you wish to learn more about facilitating nature connection through these models there will be an opportunity in 2020 to apprentice with the leadership team.
 If you feel very competent in the content of the series of one weekend but would like to take the other weekends and gain the certificate of competency please contact me and we can discuss this (for example you are a forest therapy guide).

-The following sessions will be woven together through sharing circles, body movement, exploration, song and fireside time.
+Core sessions will be woven together through sharing circles, body movement, exploration, song and fireside time.
 There will also be a community space around the fire on saturday evening, a time for us to speak from our hearts and be held by the fire.

 Using sensory restoration to return us to a state of deep nature connection, creating a state of relaxation in the body, inner clarity and communication with the natural world around us.
 Through a series of invitations we will move through the archetypal journey of a forest therapy session, returning to the parasympathetic nervous system and experiencing our inherent connection as a species of Mother Earth.